Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-12/_posts/2001-01-03-Unity-User-Interface.md

 ## Scene

 In the Scene window, this is like the design window.
-It allows you to arrange items added to the scene before previewing it.
+It allows you to arrange items added to the Scene before previewing it.

-## Add an item to the scene
+## Add an item to the Scene

-Let's add something to the scene.
+Let's add something to the Scene.
 Go into the Project section, and expand the BayatGames -> Free Platform Game Assets -> Backgrounds -> png -> 1920x1080 -> Background.
 Drag the background into the  Scene.
 You will see it in the Scene as well as in the Hierarchy.

 ## Does it run?